 CalSavers Retirement Savings Program: What Small Businesses Need to Know

-The CalSavers Retirement Savings Program is a new portable workplace retirement savings program for private sector workers whose employers are unable to offer their employees a way to save for retirement.
+The CalSavers Retirement Savings Program is a new portable workplace retirement savings program for private sector workers whose employers do not have a retirement savings program.
 CalSavers is run by the state and funded by modest employee contributions, so it involves minimal requirements for employers. ou can learn more by signing up for an upcoming educational event, or read on for an overview of what small businesses need to know about the program.
 As of September 30, 2020, employers with more than 100 employees should be aware that they are required to provide a qualified retirement option, or enable their employees to make an automatic contribution from their paycheck into their CalSavers account, by September 30, 2020.